ike9000e/Xinput-Modkey/readme.txt

 ==========================

 	Modkeys and hotkeys for gamepad buttons in games that use Xinput.
-	Windows 32 and 64-bit architectures.
+	Both Windows architectures, 32 and 64-bit.

 	Xinput Modkey is a DLL file that needs to be attached to the target process durning its startup.